proppy/managed-vms-preview/README.md

 > Run your App Engine modules on Compute Engine

-- Get more CPU and RAM
+- Get more CPUs and RAM
 - Escape the App Engine sandbox
-- Customize your runtime
+- Customize your runtime, install third party dependencies
 - Call into native code
-- Package your module as Docker container images
+- Package your modules as Docker container images

 [Learn more](https://developers.google.com/appengine/docs/managed-vms/)